Setting Expectations

 And so on . . .
 Don’t say you weren’t warned!

-Medical professionals are very good at setting realistic expectations with the customer.
-Software professionals are not.
-We take customers into projects with glib assurances and wishful thinking.
+Medical professionals are very good at setting realistic expectations with the customer, whereas in IT we take customers into projects with glib assurances and wishful thinking.

 Thus spoke The Programmer.